breez/breez-sdk-greenlight/README.md

 - [x]  Open-source

 ## Getting Started

-Get started with the [Breez SDK - *Greenlight*](https://sdk-doc.breez.technology/).
+Head over to the [Breez SDK - *Greenlight* documentation](https://sdk-doc.breez.technology/) to start implementing Lightning into your app.

-To use the Breez SDK - *Greenlight*, you need an API key.
-Email us at contact@breez.technology for more info.
+Note: You'll need an API key to use the *Greenlight* implementation.
+For more info, email us at contact@breez.technology.

 ## **API**